-Presents differential calculus of one variable including the theory of limits, derivatives, differentials, antiderivatives and applications to algebraic and transcendental functions.
+Presents differential calculus of one variable including the theory of limits, derivatives, differentials, anti-derivatives and applications to algebraic and transcendental functions.
 Designed for mathematical, physical, and engineering science programs.

-Prerequisites: a placement recommendation for MTH 175 and four units of high school mathematics including Algebra I, Algebra II, Geometry, and Trigonometry or equivalent.
-Lecture 3 hours per week.
+Prerequisite: A placement recommendation for MTH 175 and four units of high school mathematics including Algebra I, Algebra II, Geometry, and Trigonometry or equivalent.
+(Credit will not be awarded for more than one of MTH 173, MTH 175 or MTH 273.)